 Areas of a lawn can become uneven over time, due to "settling" and other factors.
 In the least extreme cases, you will want to solve the problem by "topdressing," which allows you to level out your lawn.
 Is this problem new to you?
-If you have never experienced it, you may need a brief introduction to it—and its solution—in order to understand what it is all about.
+If you have never experienced it, you may need a brief introduction to it—and its solution—to understand what it is all about.

 The Problem: Low Spots Develop in a Lawn

 Is your lawn very uneven with dips in the surface that can twist your ankle while walking?
 Perhaps the grass is in bad shape too and looks dead in places.
 Or one side of the lawn is sloping.

 The Solution: How Bad Are Those Low Spots?

 Most people enjoy turfgrass lawns as a great foundation for outdoor activity.
 Properly maintaining lawns is very important, in part, to ensure safe and enjoyable outdoor activity.
 A lawn needs to be smooth to avoid injuries that might be caused by stepping on an uneven surface.
-Your grass is the "floor" of an outdoor living space, and floors need to provide stability.
+Your grass is the "floor" of outdoor living space, and floors need to provide stability.

 A level and even lawn is also easier to maintain.
 Who wants to mow a lawn with low spots in it?
 Not only is it uncomfortable (as when you drive your car over potholes), but it can also cause you to scalp the grass (because, as the mower drops down when the tires pass over low spots, the level of the mower blade also drops, plunging into the higher spots and cutting the grass there much too low).